The Art Paper Series: Is there a difference between a Sketch & Drawing Book?

 • Made for Finished Art: The substantial weight and durability allow for extended work, repeated erasing, and fine detail.

-• Superior for Dry Media: Its "toothier" surface grips graphite, charcoal, and pastels brilliantly, enabling richer darks, greater depth of color, and more dramatic contrast.
+• Suitable for Mixed Media: Its "toothier" surface grips graphite, charcoal, and pastels brilliantly, enabling richer darks, greater depth of color, and more dramatic contrast.

 • Handles Light Washes: While not a dedicated watercolor paper, its weight and treatment can support light ink work, markers, and light acrylic or watercolor washes for mixed-media pieces.